openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

 Cons:
 - Without compression is weights as much as data dir

-### Symlinking live data to specific commit data
+### Symlinking live data to specific deployment data

-Instead of making explicit backups, MicroShift could mimic ostree's way of managing the root filesystem: working directory would be a symlink to directory specific to ostree commit.
+Instead of making explicit backups, MicroShift could mimic ostree's way of managing the root filesystem: working directory would be a symlink to directory specific to ostree deployment.
-However this posses some challenges in terms of allowing free "Z-stream traversal" and if healthy commits turned unhealthy due to problems with MicroShift's data there would not be any backup to restore from.
+However this posses some challenges in terms of allowing free "Z-stream traversal" and if healthy deployments turned unhealthy due to problems with MicroShift's data there would not be any backup to restore from.

 ### Pre run procedure being part of `microshift run`